springfall2008/batpred/README.md

 - If you want to use real pricing data and have Ocotpus Energy then ensure you have the Octopus Energy plugin installed and working
 - Customise any settings needed

-The following are entity names in HA and should be set correctly:
+The following are entity names in HA for GivTCP and must be configured correctly:
   - soc_kw - Entity name of the battery SOC in Kw, should be the inverter one not an individual battery
   - soc_max - Entity name for the maximum charge level for the battery
   - soc_percent - Entity name for used to set the SOC target for the battery in percentage